 How to: Use a DAC BACPAC to Migrate a Database to Azure SQL Database

-You can migrate both the schema and the data from a SQL Server database by exporting a BACPAC from an existing database, placing the BACPAC file in a Microsoft Azure Blob service account, and then importing the BACPAC to Banco de dados SQL do Microsoft Azure.
+You can migrate both the schema and the data from a SQL Server database by exporting a BACPAC from an existing database, placing the BACPAC file in a Microsoft Azure Blob service account, and then importing the BACPAC to Microsoft Azure SQL Database.

 Before you begin: